June 26th - July 7th, 2022

 Upgrade to a floating suite!

-Rooms are large with two double beds, sitting area, and private bathroom with hot showers.
-Built in August 2013—7 suites available
+Rooms are large with two double beds, sitting area, and private bathroom with hot showers (built 2013 and later).

 Add 870 per person for double occupancy